9 NICU Families Settle With HCA Over Unit Where Nurse Broke Preemies’ Bones on Purpose

 Law enforcement urges anyone with information regarding the case to contact Henrico Police at police@henrico.gov or to submit anonymous tips via Crime Stoppers at (804) 780-1000 or P3tips.com.

-Nurse.org will continue to monitor developments in this case and provide updates as new information emerges
+Nurse.org will continue to update this story as new information emerges.

 🤔 Nurses, share your thoughts in the discussion below.